How to Perform Text Analysis via Python and Advertools

 You may see the query frequency in our Google Search Console Data.

 We also see another valuable thing here.
-We see that 380 query has the “best” word in it while “massager”, “massage” and “chair” have more than 750 occurrences in the column.
-It simply shows the content strategy of the all web site, we may even guess the meta titles for the contents via all the information here.
+We see that 380 queries have the “best” word in them, while “massager”, “massage”, and “chair” have more than 750 occurrences in the column.
+It simply shows the content strategy of the entire website; we may even guess the meta titles for the contents via all the information here.
 You may create a harness from the words of “electric”, “massage”, “chair”, “head”, “best” and “machine” words for different search intents.

-Lastly, you may use the same example with “phrase_len=3” attribute.
+Lastly, you may use the same example with the “phrase_len=3” attribute.

 adv.word_frequency(queries[‘Query’], phrase_len=3).head(30)

-You may see the result of code below:
+You may see the result of the code below:

 word frequency

 In this example, we see some pointless word patterns such as “is the best” or “what is the” and “for home use”.
-Actually these are the parts of the queries that are longer than 3 words.
-But still, they reflect the minor search intents and search demands for SEO.
-For instance, we see that there are 7 queries which include the “for home” phrase in the search data, and it shows a useful purpose for the user.
+These are the parts of the queries that are longer than three words.
+However, they still reflect the minor search intents and search demands for SEO.
+For instance, we see seven queries, including the “for home” phrase, in the search data, showing a valuable purpose for the user.
 SEO Can analyze more for the same group of queries to optimize the best content marketing methodologies.
-Also, we all know that the “advertools’ word_frequency” method is not for query grouping but, this method can help you to group queries in a glimpse.
-If you wonder more about “query classification”, you should read our “How to Classify Queries via Python” guideline which is written with the help of JR Oakles’ codelab.
+Also, we all know that the “advertools’ word_frequency” method is not for query grouping, but this method can help you to group queries in a glimpse.
+If you wonder more about “query classification”, you should read our “How to Classify Queries via Python” guideline, written with the help of JR Oakles’ code lab.

 Lastly, you can see how often two-word queries appear in our data.